verified-network-toolchain/Verified-FEC/README.md

 The proofs can be built either sequentially or in parallel.
 `make -j 3` builds the proofs in parallel using 3 cores.
-This reduces the amount of time needed (see "Resource Requires" below).
+This reduces the amount of time needed (see "Resource Requirements" below).

 `make` builds the proofs sequentially.